 In celebration of Jamaica’s first national hero Marcus Mosiah Garvey’s Anniversary, August 17, 2012.
 This marks the 125th anniversary of his birth on August 17, 1887 in St. Ann.
 Marcus Garvey journey came to light in 1907 working as a foreman at the largest printing company in Kingston.
 As a result of Mr. Garvey seeking better working condition and wages for the workers, they went on strike.
 The business owners were able to get the workers back but barred Marcus Garvey was from the printing industry.

 In 1910 he traveled mainly in Central America and Europe while speaking to influential blacks in Africa.
 Marcus Garvey planned to bring educated and financially independent blacks together.
-His agenda was to bring educated and wealthy independent blacks together.
-This way, they would find their rightful place and be treated as equals.
-In 1914 at the age of 27, he returned to Jamaica and launched the “Universal Negro Improvement Association”.
-This was done on Emancipation Day, August 1st.
-The idea was to improve the lives of blacks around the world.
+His agenda was to bring educated and wealthy independent blacks together, allow them to find their rightful place.

 The motto of the organization is, “One God!
 One Aim!
 One Destiny!”.
 Which states, “Let justice be done to all mankind, realizing that if the strong oppress the weak, confusion and discontent.
 It stated that the path of man with love, faith, and charity towards all the reign of peace.
 Will lead to plenty with a heralded world to live in and the generations of men shall be called Blessed.”